mrocklin/cmsc15200/assignments/hw6/index.md

 Structuring Data
 ----------------

+*The goal of this section is to build a function to convert a list of strings into a list of dictionaries or objects.*

 You could do this entire assignment dealing with strings in all of your functions.
 This would require you to split your strings and call float many times.
 This is error prone because you're almost certain to get a few of those times wrong.
 It also requires you to understand what your data looks like in all parts of the code.

 Instead, lets convert the input list of strings into a more structured format.
 This will allow us to manipulate it more easily.
 You should do one of the following

-1. Convert your list of strings into a list of Project objects.
+1. *Note - we havne't yet covered this in lecture.
+You're welcome to try this option but dictionaries might be easier*.
+Convert your list of strings into a list of Project objects.
 This will require you to make a very simple class with fields `city`, `state`, `description`, `jobs`, `cost`, `category`.
 Ensure that the fields jobs and cost hold integers and not strings.

 2. Convert your list of strings into a list of dictionaries.
 Each of your dictionaries should have the keys, `"city"`, `"state"`, `"description"`, `"jobs"`, `"cost"`, `"category"`.
 Ensure that the values associated to `"jobs"` and `"cost"` hold integers and not strings.